VinceZK/Portal/docs/README.md

 I have some attributes grouped in multiple tuples, like “emails”, “addresses”, and “userRole”.
 They can be constructed in Angular FormArray.
 But in UI, they can be represented in various ways.
 You can choose LIST or TABLE controls, each again has a lot of choices in detail.
-Based on the nature of the data object, and then considering the “Add” & “Remove” operations, you may find it is sometimes a hard decision.
+Based on the nature of the data object, and also considering the “Add” & “Remove” operations, you may find it is sometimes a hard decision.
 ![Email Representation](EmailRepresentation.png)